Shawon5030/History-Of-All-Programming-Language-/Python.md

 The def statement, which defines a function or method The with statement, which encloses a code block within a context manager, allowing resource-acquisition-is-initialization (RAII)-like behavior and replacing a common try/finally idiom[102] Examples of a context include acquiring a lock before some code is run, and then releasing the lock; or opening and then closing a file
 The break statement, which exits a loop
+The continue statement, which skips the rest of the current iteration and continues with the next